 2. The Devil and Miss Prym

-Published in 2000, The Devil and Miss Prym is a story that encourages the reader to explore concepts of greed, cowardice, and fear.
+Published in 2000, The Devil and Miss Prym is a story that encourages readers to explore greed, cowardice, and fear concepts.
 The story unravels around in the remote French village of Viscos, where a strange traveler arrives with a bag stuffed with 11 gold bars, and one fundamental question ‘Are humans good or evil?’.

 A local bartender, Chantal Prym, becomes central to the story when she seduces the stranger hoping he will be able to give her a more exciting life than the mundane one she had grown so tired of in the village.

 The stranger offers Chantal and the villagers a choice; they can share his riches only if they agree to kill someone.
 Through the prism of this sinister offer, Coelho explored the fundamental nature of humanity and our willingness to commit terrible acts in the name of greed.